compilereg/parallel-codes/vector/README.md

 Figure 3

 #### Vector multiplication with N block, and M threads : vec_mul_nknt.cu
 In this code, created N blocks with M thread , that NxM equals vector size .
 The kernel function dotproduct will be launched MxN times.
-In each thread, program accesses the memory location pointed by threadIdx.x + blockIdx.x * blockDim.x. as in Figure 4.
-Here, a new concept here, in the kernel function we have to check for memory location to do not access a memory location beond the memory limits.
-Keep in mind, when scheduling threads to a block, all block threads will be launched even if allocated threads less than actual THREADS_PER_BLOCK
+In each thread, program accesses the memory location pointed by threadIdx.x + blockIdx.x * blockDim.x as in Figure 5.
+Now, a new concept here, in the kernel function we have to check for memory location to do not access a memory location beond the memory limits.
+Keep in mind, when scheduling threads to a block, all block threads will be launched even if allocated threads less than actual THREADS_PER_BLOCK as in Figure 4.
- * To prevent this, the kernel function must check which thread run by hreadIdx.x + blockIdx.x * blockDim.x
+ * To prevent this, the kernel function must check which thread run by threadIdx.x + blockIdx.x * blockDim.x
  * To time taken calculated as sum of ( time consumed for copying data from host memory to device memory  + time consumed for GPU core computation + time consumed for copying data from device memory to host memory )
  * Time calculated using cudaEventElapsedTime comibined with cudaEventCreate, cudaEventRecord, and cudaEventSynchronize.
  * The function cudaEventSynchronize is very critical, the kernel launching is a synchronus, be means once launched the control go back to the CPU without waitting to finish the task running, so the time calculation will not be accurate.
 The function acts a barrier, so all threads will wait till completes before executing the cudaEventElapsedTime.
  * The compilation must be done in machine with nVidia GPU installed.
 To compile using cluster : submit.nvcc vec_mul_1knt vec_mul_1knt.cu
  * To submit to the cluster : sbatch submit.gpu "./vec_mul_1knt 10000"
+ * Where :
+  * blockDim.x is the THREADS_PER_BLOCK, size of block
+  * blockIdx.x is the block number
+  * threadIdx.x is the thread number inside the block

 ![image](https://github.com/compilereg/parallel-codes/blob/main/vector/n-n.png)
 Figure 4